shafiatunnurshimu23/shafiatunnurshimu23/README.md

 ### 👋 About Me

-I'm a final-year Computer Science & Engineering student at KUET with a passion for turning complex data into actionable insights.

-While my academic research is rooted in **Cryptography**, my project work is focused on the practical application of **Data Analysis and Machine Learning**.

----
+I completed my B.Sc. in Computer Science and Engineering with a CGPA of 3.79.
+Currently, I am working as a Lecturer at Southeast University.
+I am passionate about teaching, research, and continuous learning in the field of computer science.

 ### 🛠️ My Data Analysis Toolkit